Br0kenSilos/trilium-instance-name-on-browser-tab/README.md

 - which tab is your “primary” instance vs. others

 If you only use the standalone desktop app, you may not need this script.
-It’s primarily intended for browser-based access to Trilium server instances.
+It’s primarily intended for browser-based access to multiple Trilium server instances.

 ---